janpipek/g4application/README.md

 * NumberingEventAction - prints a short status after each N events
 * MemoryRunAction - prints info about memory consumption before/after run

-Plugin system
+Plug-in system
 -------------
-**TODO: describe**
+Plug-ins of g4application are separate dynamic libraries that are loaded at runtime.
+Each plug-in can provide physics, particle generator or geometry and define custom behaviour when various stages of application are entered.

+The plug-in project has to include a class inheriting from `g4::Plugin` and export it using `MAKE_G4_PLUGIN` macro.
+See examples for details.

 Loading a plugin:

     /app/plugin/load <somePlugin.so>

-Examples:

-There are a few example plugins that use most features of G4Application in the examples/ subdirectory.
+There are a few example plug-ins that use most features of G4Application in the `examples` subdirectory.

 - simplePlugin : basic example that defines physics, geometry & generator
 - httpPlugin : a simple integrated HTTP server informing about the application state
-- g4application-dicom : a separate project with DICOM support *(planned)* - see https://github.com/janpipek/g4application-dicom

 How to build
 ------------
 You will need:

 * cmake >= 2.6 (not tested for lower)
 * geant4 (9.6 used for development)
 * boost > 0.49
+* C++11-ready compiler

 Optional:

-* qt4
+* Qt4

 After building, you will obtain:
 * g4 executable - this you will run